 We used resistivity counter data to estimate Bull Trout abundance in the Chowade River and Cypress Creek using the method outlined in Figure 2.3.
-From 2017 to 2020, we estimated abundance of downstream migrating kelts, but resistivity counters were not installed early enough to estimate the abundance of upstream migrants.
+From 2017 to 2021, we estimated abundance of downstream migrating kelts.
+While the river flows in 2021 allowed us to install and collect data earlier in the migration, it was likely still not early enough to estimate the full abundance of upstream migrants.